 My students that were just learning how to read enjoyed Henry and Mudge, and it is easy to see why.
 Every child loves stories about a kid and their dog.
-There is a whole collection of Henry and Mudge books that your own child will be amused with, and if used correctly, will teach them how to read as well.
-The number one indication of academic success in school is the child’s ability to read early on.
+There is a whole collection of Henry and Mudge books which makes perfect bedtime stories, and if used correctly, will teach them how to read as well.
+The number one indicator of academic success in school is the child’s ability to read early on.
 Your child will savor every word of Henry and Mudge.

 It is hard to believe that Where the Wild Things Are is over 50 years old now.
-The picture book is a favorite of kids all around the world, plus all of them can identify with it.
+This bedtime story is a favorite of kids all around the world, plus all of them can identify with it.
 All kids get a bit rambunctious now and then, and the main character in this book is no different.

-Kids and adults have been mesmerized with Harry Potter, and not only at bedtime, ever since J. K. Rowling wrote the first book as a struggling unemployed writer.
+Kids and adults have been mesmerized with Harry Potter, as a bedtime story or not, ever since J. K. Rowling wrote the first book as a struggling unemployed writer.
 The magical world of Harry Potter continues making new fans to this day.
 As this series is composed of very large books, pick out a comfy spot at night as you read it to your child.
 The odds are that you may have to read the first one to them, but the rest they will fly through on their own.

-And if you join amazon family you can get free two day shipping on books!
-Which I highly recommend since we all know how quickly one can read though these books if you’re reading every night!
+And if you join amazon family you can get free two-day shipping on books!
+Which I highly recommend since we all know how quickly one can read through these books if you’re reading every night!